-As the risk of recombination leading to novel ILTV strains was assessed as negligible to low, specific risk treatment measures, such as vaccination of only healthy chickens and no concurrent use of live ILTV vaccines were included in the draft licence to ensure that the risk is managed.
-In addition, draft licence conditions include post-release review (post-market surveillance) to ensure that there is ongoing oversight of the supply of the GM ILTV vaccine and to allow the collection of information to verify the findings of the RARMP.
-The draft licence, detailed in Chapter 4 of the consultation RARMP, also contains a number of general conditions relating to ongoing licence holder suitability, auditing and monitoring, and reporting requirements, which include an obligation to report any unintended effects.
+As the risk of recombination leading to novel ILTV strains was assessed as low to moderate, specific risk treatment measures, such as vaccination of only healthy chickens and no concurrent use of live ILTV vaccines were included in the licence to ensure that the risk is managed.
+In addition, licence conditions include post-release review (post-market surveillance) to ensure that there is ongoing oversight of the supply of the GM ILTV vaccine and to allow the collection of information to verify the findings of the RARMP.
+The licence also contains a number of general conditions relating to ongoing licence holder suitability, auditing and monitoring, and reporting requirements, which include an obligation to report any unintended effects.